torproject/sbws/CONTRIBUTING.rst

 Coding Guidelines
 =================

-**Strongly prefer Unix timestamps or datetime objects in UTC** and always work in UTC for as long as possible.
-When reading/writing/manipulating results from some period of time in the past, always err on the side of caution.
-For example, open an extra file into the past just in case it happens to include result lines that have timestamps that are still considered valid (of course, ignore results in the file that are no longer valid).

 **Document your addition, fix, change, or whatever in the changelog**.
 See `keep a changelog`_ for the standard we follow.
 Of note, add Added, Changed,